virtualmary/LSML2/README.md

 2. Upload Cat_breeds_train.ipynb to Google Colab and run

 ## Run instructions: using model (HTML front end)
-Build and runa docker container from this Git Hub local copy folder with the command
+Build and run a docker container from this Git Hub local copy folder with the command

 docker build -t ml_server .
 docker run -p 8000:8000 ml_server